ABCD-STUDY/ABCDWorkshop-reproducible-science/_episodes/09-image-data-access.md

 ### JSON files

 The JavaScript Object Notation (JSON) files are frequently used file format in ABCD.
 They are machine readable text files, which are compact and easier to read than XML files.
-Our primary tools to work with them is the command line tool `jq` [JQ]({{site.JQ}}).
-If we just want to list the content of a single JSON file we can:
+Our primary tools to work with them is the command line tool `jq` ([JQ]({{site.JQ}})).
+If we just want to list the content of a single JSON file we can change to the directory that contains the file (`cd`) and use `jq "." <filename>` to display the content:
 ~~~
 abcd03@abcd-workshop:~$ cd ~/workshop/mydata/sub-NDARINVZ694ZZUM/ses-baselineYear1Arm1/anat
 abcd03@abcd-workshop:~/workshop/mydata/sub-NDARINVZ694ZZUM/ses-baselineYear1Arm1/anat$ jq "."
 ABCD-T2_run-20180328190543.json